HerrMotz/bachelor-thesis/publication/main.typ

   image("methodology_pipeline_without_proposal.svg", width: 100%)
 )

-For example, a researcher might ask: 'Which professions did members of societies focused on advances in the natural sciences existed in Jena have?'
+For example, a researcher might ask: 'What professions did members of societies dedicated to advancements in the natural sciences in Jena hold?'
 There are many ways to interpret this question: Are we looking for registered clubs, meaning a legal entity or does a regular's table in a pub count?
 What does the term profession refer to?
-Is it the occupation or the _trained_ profession?
+Is it the current _occupation_ or the _trained_ profession?
 Secondly, before starting to write a SPARQL query, the next step is to 'pre-formalise' the question using the concise 'subject, predicate, object' syntax, which adequately captures its essence.
 This requires familiarity with the database's modeling conventions.
 For example, a researcher could query for entities classified as clubs and ensure that these entities are also associated with 'natural sciences' through the predicate 'interested in'.
 Alternatively, we could look for things which are related to 'Natural research association' through the predicate 'instance of'.
 Both options seem just, but in practice, one returns results and the other does not.

 We want to reach a broader user base, than these hurdles would invite to participate.
 One cannot expect the user to make these steps without extensive training, an understanding of how such things are usually modelled and extensive knowledge of the SPARQL language features.